 The Gibraltar Pro Oversized Motorcycle Style Throne is another no-nonsense drumming throne that holds down the fort the way your drumming holds down the rhythm section.
 It features a tough but comfortable Cordura vinyl seat covering and adjusts from 20 to 28 inches high.
 The padding in the cushion itself has a little extra give which enables it to wrap around your butt to keep you in place.

 The rubber feet prevent the chair from sliding around regardless of your style of play.
 The “super-lock” fastening system ensures the seat doesn’t wander either.
 And at 17 inches wide that seat is big enough to accommodate pretty much anyone, anywhere.
 The 3 legs are double braced to ensure durability and longevity.
 They’re also fashioned from high-grade steel and have a handsome, mirrored chrome plating.

-Adjusting the height takes a bit of work, since this is a screw-type adjustment mechanism.
-You first need to unlock the screw, then twirl it until you reach your preferred height and then lock it back in place.
-Rinse and repeat until you find the height that’s right.
+Adjusting the height takes a bit of work since this is a screw-type adjustment mechanism.
+You first need to unlock the screw, then twirl it until you reach your preferred height, and then lock it back in place.
+Rinse and repeat until you find the right height.
 While that’s not the end of the world, we would love to see a pneumatic lift mechanism instead.
 But you can’t always get what you want.

 All in all, this is a big, tough, basically well-built drum throne that’s going to answer the call for years to come.
 And while we have a few issues with it, none of them are deal-breakers.

 - The oversized seat is one of the more comfortable ones Gibraltar makes.

 - Build quality is good to excellent throughout.